-The Journalist Who Was Arrested for Investigating Jersey's Paedophile Orphanage
+The Journalist Who Was Arrested for Investigating a Pedophile Orphanage

-Jersey is an island of around 100,000 people nestled into a cosy nook between Guernsey and the coast of Normandy.
-It's mostly been recognised in recent public memory for its potatoes, lifehouses and the fact that it's basically in France but everyone speaks English.
+Jersey is an island of around 100,000 people nestled into a cozy nook between Guernsey and the coast of Normandy.
+It's mostly been recognized in recent public memory for its potatoes and the fact that it's basically in France but everyone there speaks English.
 In 2008, however, small human remains were found at Haut de la Garenne, a former orphanage on the island.
 A subsequent investigation exposed a history of sexual abuse at the orphanage, tainting the good name of the people of Jersey in the world's media.

-The list of suspects in the case included British government officials and – according to the detective who led the three-year child abuse probe – Jimmy Savile was also investigated by police, four years before the full extent of his crimes would eventually be exposed.
-The problem is that, because Jersey is self-governing and has its own, slightly unorthodox law courts system, decades of potential crime against children in the orphanage remain almost entirely hidden, unexamined and untried.
-Since the initial media Mardi Gras, international interest has faded and locals who have continued searching for justice – including bloggers, senators and police – have been shouted down.
+The list of suspects in the case included British government officials and—according to the detective who led the three-year child-abuse probe—media personality Jimmy Savile was also investigated by police, four years before the full extent of his crimes would eventually be exposed.
+The problem is, because Jersey is self-governing and has its own, slightly unorthodox court system, decades of possible crime against children in the orphanage may remain almost entirely hidden, unexamined, and untried.
+Since the initial media Mardi Gras, international interest has faded and locals who have continued searching for justice—including bloggers, senators, and police—have been shouted down.

-When American journalist Leah McGrath Goodman heard about the story she made plans to write a book about the orphanage, but was met with resistance.
-In July, 2011, she went to Jersey's immigration office to check that the flat and office space she was leasing to help with her research was in order.
+When American journalist Leah McGrath Goodman heard about the story, she made plans to write a book about the orphanage but was met with resistance.
+In July 2011, she went to Jersey's immigration office to check that the apartment and office space she was leasing to help with her research was in order.
 The officer assured her that everything was fine and they were happy to help, until she told him about her specific interest in the orphanage.
-The officer left the room and returned with his boss, who repeatedly told her to get a “writer's visa”.
-These are hard to get hold of in Jersey, primarily because they do not exist.
+The officer left the room and returned with his boss, who repeatedly told her to get a “writer's visa.”
+These are hard to obtain in Jersey, primarily because they do not exist.

-That September, after stopping in London on the way to Austria, Leah was held under arrest in Heathrow airport for 12 hours, searched and granted no opportunity to contact her consulate or family.
+That September, after stopping in London on the way to Austria, Leah was held under arrest in Heathrow airport for 12 hours, searched, and never given the opportunity to contact her consulate or family.
 The UK Border Agency said it was all being done at the request of Jersey.
 Leah was then sent back to New York and banned from the UK.
-A year and five months later, with the help of a petition and parliamentary member John Hemming, Leah has permission to re-enter, so I thought it would be a good time to ring her for a chat.
+A year and five months later, with the help of a petition and Parliament Member John Hemming, Leah has permission to reenter, so I thought it would be a good time to call her for a chat.

-Leah McGrath Goodman: We're not sure how far back it goes and we're not sure exactly when it stopped – that's all still being researched.
+Leah McGrath Goodman: We're not sure how far back it goes, and we're not sure exactly when it stopped—that's all still being researched.
 According to people on the island, there were incidents against children at the home before World War II, but they largely stopped during the Nazi occupation there.
 So the alleged crimes of physical and sexual violence against children there had been going on for decades.
-It closed in the late 80s, but my understanding is that a paedophile ring continued to meet there to commit acts of abuse against minors.
+It closed in the late 80s, but my understanding is that a pedophile ring continued to meet there to commit acts of abuse against minors.

 Do you think it's possible that abuse has been going on until recently?